alexyingchen/accessguide/content/contentcreators.md

 ### C1.
 Provide text descriptions of imagery
 > What's in this photo?
 It doesn't have alt text, so my [screen reader](glossary link) can't read it.

 Provide [text descriptions](glossary link) of imagery (like photos and diagrams) to describe it to people who are blind or visually impaired.
-Descriptions also help people with intellectual disabilities understand imagery.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.1.1 A